AkseliManninen/A-SearchAlgorithVisualized/README.md

 At the beginning, distance from start location's neighbors to target location is estimated with A* search algorithm.
 The neighboring location where f(n) is the smallest is selected and then f(n) is calculated for its neigbors.
 This is repeated until the target location is reached.

+UI let's user to add obstacles and select start and target locations

 The code file has comments to help to understand it.